-Sources of pollutants in stormwater runoff countywide shall be identified and linked to specific water quality impacts on a watershed basis.
-The source identification process shall be used to develop watershed restoration plans.
-The following information shall be submitted annually for all County watersheds within the permit area in geographic information system (GIS) format with associated tables as required in PART V of this permit:
+Sources of pollutants in stormwater runoff within the permit area shall continue to be identified and linked to specific water quality impacts on a watershed basis.
+Data collected as a result of source identification shall be shared with surrounding NPDES counties and used for watershed restoration planning.
+The source identification process shall be used to aid in the development of watershed restoration plans.
+The following information shall be submitted annually for all SHA stormwater infrastructure within the permit area in geographic information system (GIS) format with associated tables as required in PART V of this permit:

 - 1. Storm drain system: all infrastructure, major outfalls, inlets, and associated drainage areas delineated; - 2.
-Industrial and commercial sources: industrial and commercial land uses and sites that the County has determined have the potential to contribute significant pollutants; - 3.
-Urban best management practices (BMPs): stormwater management facility data including outfall locations and delineated drainage areas; - 4.
-Impervious surfaces: public and private land use delineated, controlled and uncontrolled impervious areas based on, at a minimum, Maryland's hierarchical eight-digit sub-basins; - 5.
+Industrial and commercial sources: industrial and commercial land uses and sites that the SHA has determined have the potential to contribute significant pollutants to SHA storm drain systems; - 3.
+Urban best management practices (BMPs): stormwater management facility data including outfall locations and delineated drainage areas;

+- 4. Impervious surfaces: SHA-owned and private land use (if within SHA BMP drainage area) delineated, controlled and uncontrolled impervious areas based on, at a minimum, Maryland's hierarchical eight-digit sub-basins; - 5.
 Monitoring locations: locations established for chemical, biological, and physical monitoring of watershed restoration efforts and the 2000 Maryland Stormwater Design Manual; and - 6.
-Water quality improvement projects: projects proposed, under construction, and completed with associated drainage areas delineated.
+Water quality improvement projects: projects proposed, under construction, and completed with associated drainage areas delineated, when applicable.